Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Reds

 Lourdes Gurriel Jr. At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 70th, his on-base percentage ranks 113th, and he is 46th in the league in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 77th, his on-base percentage ranks 119th, and he is 50th in the league in slugging.

-- Gurriel enters this game on a six-game hitting streak.
-During his last outings, he's hitting .263.

-- In 42 games this season (36.8%), Gurriel has picked up an RBI, and in 15 of those games (13.2%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- In 36.5% of his games this season, Gurriel has picked up at least one RBI.
+In 15 of those games (13.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.